Oshuma/git-trip/README.txt

  # Now that you have a repository, you can do cool shit.
  repo.commits.each do |commit|
-   # Painter requires a commit SHA (string).
+   # GitTrip::Painter requires a commit SHA (string).
    painter = GitTrip::Painter.new(commit)

    # This does the work of creating a commit specific image.
    painter.paint!

-   # +picture+ now holds a Magick::Image, so all of it's methods are supported.
+   # painter's +picture+ now holds a Magick::Image, so all of it's methods are supported.
    painter.picture.display

+   # From this point, you can do something pretty with the image.
+   # GitTrip::PaintMode takes a Magick::Image and a mode type.
+   pretty = GitTrip::PaintMode.new(painter.picture, :pixel)

+   # Just as with GitTrip::Painter, pretty's +picture+ now holds a Magick::Image.
+   pretty.picture.display
  end

 === LICENSE: